groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for signing PDF documents with text signatures using C#"
+    title: "Steps for signing PDF using C#"
     content: |
-      [GroupDocs.Signature](/signature/net/) facilitates the incorporation of customized text signatures into PDF files. .NET developers can seamlessly integrate signing functionality into their applications using our software.
+      [GroupDocs.Signature](/signature/net/) facilitates the incorporation of customized signatures into PDF files. .NET developers can seamlessly integrate signing functionality into their applications using our software.

       1. Provide the PDF file to the Signature instance for signing.
-      2. Utilize TextSignOptions to specify the signature parameters.
+      2. Utilize SignOptions to specify the signature parameters.
       3. Configure attributes such as size, color, and content.
       4. Save the signed file to the desired destination.